jradlak/OFSim/README.md

 **=====Quick start guide:=====**

 1. To start the simulation, you must load the flight control program.
 In menu (Program->Open...)
-Manual control is not supported.
+Manual control is supported in the special simulation mode.
+See operation manual.
 2. Sample flight programs are available in the folder: src/orb_progs.
 Python and oasm (virtual machine) source codes are supported.
 The simulator will automatically recognize the program type and launch the appropriate interpreter.
 3. The program allows you to pause and reset the simulation.
 Time acceleration is also available.
 4. Additional instructions on how to use the program can be found in the doc directory.